 - Heavy-weight wool fabric makes lovely jackets and capes.

 - Wool felt is great for felt crafts, applique and dolls.
 Good quality wool felt doesn’t pull like acrylic felts.
 Learn more about sewing felt.

 Always prepare your fabric before you start by pre-shrinking and pressing.
 Wool is very prone to shrinking if your water is too hot so read the washing instructions carefully.
 (Read pre washing)

-- Check for the wool label and see if you should dry clean.
+- Check for the wool label and see if you should dry clean instead of washing.

 - Use a scrap before you try anything on the main piece of fabric.

 - Look for special laundry detergent that is suitable for wool.